SNL-WaterPower/WecOptTool-MATLAB/docs/user/install.rst

 =======

 .. note::
-    Unexpected behaviour may occur if multiple versions of the toolbox are installed.
+    Unexpected behavior may occur if multiple versions of the toolbox are installed.
 Please following the :ref:`user-setup-uninstall` instructions
     to uninstall any previous versions of WecOptTool first.